jjvanzon/JJs-Music-Production-2020-2024/README.md

 - Pitch vibrato with envelope (with loop/carry)
 - Pitch vibrato with envelope (no loop with carry)
 - Pitch intentionally out of tune
-- .. see other envelope properties
+- ..
+See other envelope properties.
+- ..
+Add volume column options.
-- .. add effects column options
+- ..
+Add effects column options.

 #### Panning Expressions